Frawaa78/AppTrack/README.md

 ---

 ## ❓ Frequently Asked Questions

+### Q: How does the handover management system work?
+**A:** The handover system provides:
+- **15-Step Wizard**: Comprehensive handover process from definitions through final review
+- **Application Isolation**: Each handover document tied to specific application via foreign key
+- **Progressive Completion**: Step-by-step completion tracking with visual progress indicators
+- **Dynamic Tables**: Real-time participant and contact management with JavaScript controls
+- **Flexible Storage**: JSON-enabled data storage supporting complex arrays and objects
+- **Preview & Print**: Comprehensive document preview with structured section display

+### Q: Can multiple users work on the same handover document?
+**A:** Currently, handover documents are created by individual users but can be:
+- Viewed by all users with access to the associated application
+- Previewed and printed by authorized users
+- Extended in future versions to support collaborative editing and approval workflows

+### Q: What happens when an application is deleted?
+**A:** Database constraints ensure data integrity:
+- Handover documents are automatically deleted (CASCADE DELETE)
+- All associated handover data is also removed automatically
+- Foreign key constraints prevent orphaned handover records

+### Q: How is handover data stored and validated?
+**A:** The system uses flexible data storage:
+- JSON arrays for complex structures (participant tables, contact lists)
+- Field naming convention: `step_{number}_{field_name}`
+- UTF8MB4 character set for international character support
+- Prepared statement compatibility for security

 ### Q: What security measures does AppTrack implement?
 **A:** AppTrack includes comprehensive security features: